laravel/pennant/notes.md

+This doc outlines a fair few features, but it would be good to go an checkout the actual contract for implementing a driver.
+It is really small.
+The features come from our decorator.

+Also, it may seem like there is a bit of magic going on here, but the whole codebase is understood by PHPStan because of the way it has all been implemented (read: it isn't _that_ magic)

 ## Basic usage

 The following feature flag expects there to be "scope".
 Scope is the thing we are checking the feature against.
 Scope may be an Eloquent model, an email address, a country ('AU', 'US'), etc. Anything really.